ZaymonFC/Resources/README.md

 # Resources

-> List of resources for programming and professional development
+> List of resources for programming and professional development (GitHub Mirror of [this Notion.so Page](https://www.notion.so/Resources-1c1893d00fbb43d183bca26a4ccdd0c4))

 ## Videos